 CaptionSync results can be affected if you submit audio that is difficult to discern.
 This article explains why and when a Difficult Audio option is presented, how the Difficult Audio process is handled, and how it can be avoided altogether.

-Note that the biggest factor affecting the quality of your captioning results is due to the clarity of the audio content in your media file.
-We make every effort to transcribe all of your submissions, but with poor audio clarity it takes longer and requires more resources to transcribe.
+The biggest factor affecting the quality of your captioning results is the clarity of the audio content.
+We make every effort to transcribe all of your submissions, but with poor audio clarity, transcription will take longer and require more resources.
 When CaptionSync receives a submission for transcription, it is automatically assigned to an appropriate transcriber.
-We use only trained, professional transcribers, and they are generally able to handle a wide variety of subject matter and audio quality.
-If the transcriber is unable to provide a transcript that meets our quality standards with a reasonable effort, the submission will be rejected.
+We use only trained, professional transcribers, and they are generally able to handle a wide variety of subject matters and audio quality.
+If the transcriber is unable to provide a transcript that meets our quality standards with a reasonable effort, the submission is rejected.
 Our transcription manager will then try multiple transcribers to see if a transcript can be generated.
-Only when this process fails will the Difficult Audio option be presented.
+The Difficult Audio option will only be presented if this process fails.
 AST maintains a pool of transcribers who are capable of transcribing more difficult recordings, but doing so takes considerably more time and cost.
 If your submission is flagged as difficult, and you approve the additional costs of routing to this specialty pool, we will re-attempt to get your submission transcribed with those resources.